leoloso/graphql-by-pop.com/docs/getting-started/installation/wordpress.md

 ]);
 ```

-6. Flush the re-write rules to enable the API endpoint:
+6. In the WordPress admin, flush the re-write rules to enable the API endpoint:

-- Log-in to the WordPress admin
 - Go to `Settings => Permalinks`
 - Click on the "Save Changes" button (no need to modify any input)